rarar/SJSU_ART_104_F19/readings/four/ChiNguyen.md

 sciences, facts and fictions together to make relevant narratives that accurately describe what is going on today.
 As a matter of fact, I have always known lately that between Disney’s heartfelt movies and Geico’s humorous commercials, both companies always love to comment on patterns in human nature and behavior, to help comfort their fans and loved ones to great critical, commercial and audience reactions.
-It is no wonder then that mastering speculative design demands a constant desire to take risks and try something new in the hope of putting smiles on people faces (https://drbfw5wfjlxon.cloudfront.net/writing/DesignFiction_WebEdition.pdf).
+It is no wonder then that mastering speculative design demands a constant desire to take risks and changing current limits in the hope of putting smiles on people faces (https://drbfw5wfjlxon.cloudfront.net/writing/DesignFiction_WebEdition.pdf).